Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 For multi-location or full-service operations with handhelds, KDS, online ordering, and loyalty?
 Expect $3,000–$5,000+/month when you factor in everything.

-What Toast won’t tell you upfront: The $0/month Starter Kit sounds great until you realize you’re paying 2.99%+ on every transaction instead of 2.49%.
-On $50K/month in sales, that 0.5% difference costs you an extra $250/month — or $3,000/year.
+What Toast won’t tell you upfront: The $0/month Starter Kit sounds great until you realize you’re paying a higher processing rate on every transaction instead of the lower standard rate.
+On $50K/month in sales, even a 0.5% difference costs you an extra $250/month, or $3,000/year.
 Always do the math on total cost, not just the software fee.

 See what Toast will cost for your setup